 Otherwise it's a classic master/slave job.
 The right box contains the 60wpc switching electronics to drive the other box via high-level signal over RCA-terminated umbilical.
 Whilst Jarek's prototype photo from March suggested a standard rectangular form factor, the upper two production photos looked like a mild parallelogram.
-That would build in a front-baffle rake without wedgy Oak plinth.
-To know for sure, I had to ask Jay Was.
-"The wooden accessory feet on one side of the speaker bottom create the angle."
+"The wooden accessory plinth's angle creates the tilt back."

-Like the bigger Midi 150 monitor, USB again isn't in the picture except for 5V power to charge a smartphone or DAP source.
+Like the bigger Midi 150 monitor, USB again isn't in the picture except for 5V power to charge a smartphone or DAP.
 For inputs there are 24/192 Toslink and S/PDIF coax plus, for analog, 2Vrms RCA and 1Vrms 3.5mm mini.
 Remote input switching and volume functions mirror as hard switches on the back.
 A bum battery or misplaced wand won't interrupt your listening pleasures.
-This assemblage of photos and drawings showed the bigger models and the driver arsenal of the two monitors.
-The upper front driver is active, the other two are auxiliary radiators in lieu of a conventional ringing port.
+This assemblage of photos and drawings shows the bigger models and driver arsenal of the two monitors.
+The upper front driver is active, the other two are auxiliary radiators in lieu of a conventional port.

 That optional metal pencil remote is truly ace.
 The engraved symbols of its wooden cradle remind you which switch does what.